RocketChat/docs-old/administrator-guides/custom-fields/README.md

 # Custom Fields

 In Rocket.Chat you can set customized fields for user registration.
-An example would be adding a field `adress` or `role`, where the user could select from various roles of a company.
+An example would be adding a field `address` or `role`, where the user could select from various roles of a company.

 > Note: Unfortunately for now you might need some basic javascript and Rocket.Chat's internal workings understanding to set custom fields different from the example below.
 A more _user friendly_ interface is planned for the future.